ralucas/factory-create/README.md

 #  [![Build Status](https://secure.travis-ci.org/ralucas/factory-create.png?branch=master)](http://travis-ci.org/ralucas/factory-create)

-> Utility function that is a factory for instantiating objects
+> Utility functions that can be used as a factory for instantiating objects

 ## Getting Started